Telefonica/check-spdx-headers/README.md

   * `text`: Generates a text report.
 This is the default reporter.
   * `markdown`: Generates a markdown report.
 This is very useful if you want to send the results to a GitHub comment in a PR, for example.
   * `json`: Generates a JSON report.
 This is useful if you want to process the results in a script, for example. __Note that Github Actions outputs are always strings, so you will need to parse the JSON in your workflow.__ The JSON report contains all details about the headers check, including the files that have failed the check, details about the errors, the rule that produced them, etc.

+## File patterns

+File patterns are used to match the files that will be checked.
+They are defined using the [glob pattern syntax](https://en.wikipedia.org/wiki/Glob_(programming)).

+The action uses the [glob](https://github.com/isaacs/node-glob) package to match the files.
+So, take into account next considerations:

+* The glob patterns are matched using the default option `dot: false`.
+That means that the patterns will not match files or directories that start with a dot unless the pattern explicitly starts with a dot.

+> [!IMPORTANT]
+> You have to explicitly include the dot in the pattern if you want to match files or directories that start with a dot.
+For example, to match files in the ".github" directory, you have to use the pattern `".github/**"`.

 ## Organizing rules